briandav22/api_docs/docs/source/api_json.rst

 Scrutinizer JSON
 ================

-This is the class used to build the JSON data you will be sending to the Scrutinizer backend.
+This is the class used to build the JSON data you will be posting to the Scrutinizer API.

 This class can be iniated without providing any arugments.